phalcon-orphanage/docs/en/assets.md

 ```

 ## Assets
 Assets can be added to the manager or a collection using the Asset related classes.
-The [Assets][asset] class.
+The [Phalcon\Assets\Asset][asset] class.
 The object accepts the necessary data to create the asset.
 * `type`: can be `css`, `js` or something else, depending on whether you want to extend the functionality of the component.
 * `path` : the path of the asset
 * `local`: whether this is a local asset or not